comp-med/r-prodente/README.md

 # There is example data provided
 fasting_study_results <- prodente::fasting_study_results

+# It is important to check that protein identifiers of your data are available
+# in the background data.
+check_protein_overlap(fasting_study_results$protein_id, return_missing = TRUE)
+#> character(0)

-# Also make sure to check the protein mapping table
+# Make sure to check the provided mapping table in case you have missing
+# proteins.
+Maybe they are in the data but formatted slightly differently.
+# Additionally, the table provides Olink IDs and UniProt IDs to make matching
+# easier
 head(prodente::protein_mapping_table)
 #>    mapping_id           panel olink_id    assay uniprot hgnc_symbol
 #>        <char>          <char>   <char>   <char>  <char>      <char>